Table of Contents Contents

 Credit Union

-If you are unable to go with a traditional bank a credit union is also a great option.
-If you already bank with your local credit union then your chances of getting approved are higher.
-Also, a higher number of credit unions will give out mobile home mortgages over traditional banks.
-While they do sometimes have higher interest rates, they are often quite flexible and, with a chattel mortgage, you can refinance once you have proven that you are able to make your payments on time.
+If you are unable to go with a traditional bank, a credit union is also a great option.
+If you have already banked with your local credit union, then your chances of getting approved are higher.
+Also, a higher number of credit unions will give out mobile home mortgages over many banks.
+While they sometimes have higher interest rates, they are often quite flexible, and with a chattel mortgage, you can refinance once you have proven that you are able to make your payments on time.

 Alternative Lenders